 Job autonomy – the degree of freedom provided to employees in determining the procedures and work schedule- can enrich worker experiences.
 Specifically:

-- Organizations saw improved motivation, engagement, and performance; (8)
+- Organizations saw improved motivation, engagement, and performance (8)

-- Organizations saw improved problem-solving; (9)
+- Organizations saw improved problem-solving (9)

-- A Microsoft study discovered that fewer hours (e.g., working a 4-hour week) boosted productivity by 40%; (10)
+- A Microsoft study discovered that fewer hours (e.g., working a 4-hour week) boosted productivity by 40% (10)

-- Workers had decision-making freedom, especially with response timing; (12)
+- Workers had decision-making freedom, especially with response timing (12)

-- Workers enjoyed flexibility in their work schedules.
-(13)
+- Workers enjoyed flexibility in their work schedules (13)

 The Perfect Balance: Employee satisfaction equals organizational impact.

 The speed at which results can be obtained will always be a critical metric for organizations and leaders.
 But productivity is driven by employees.
-Satisfied workers who are appropriately matched with corporate culture, provided with the tools and skills, given more job autonomy, and are appreciated will perform at higher levels.
+Satisfied workers who are appropriately matched with corporate culture, provided with the tools and skills, given more job autonomy, and appreciated will perform at higher levels.
 Ultimately, this translates to enriched employee experiences that result in sustainable higher productivity and organizational growth.

 Discover more inspiring ideas for exciting experiences that boost morale and engage your people.
 Contact Gavel International for details.